Business simulations

 What is a business simulation?

-How many people can join a simulation session?
+How many participants can join a simulation?

 Ready to run a simulation?